rabiasithole/Bright-TV-Case-Study/README.md

 🎬 Recommend strategies to increase content consumption and customer engagement.

-🚀 Provide recommendations to help BrightTV grow its subscriber base.
+🚀 Provide recommendations to help BrightTV grow its subscriber basse.

 🛠️**Tools Used**